What Is Diverticulitis?

 8. Resolving constipation

 By the time people find their way to my diverticulitis treatments, their bacterial flora is usually unbalanced throughout their gastrointestinal tract.
-The repeated use of antibiotics (often since childhood) and the invasive medical diagnostic tests alone have destroyed much of the “good” (protective) bacteria in their small and large intestines.
+The use of antibiotics (often since childhood) and the invasive medical diagnostic tests alone have destroyed much of the “good” (protective) bacteria in their colon.
 When the good, protective bacteria are depleted, then disease-causing organisms like yeast (candida albicans), viruses, parasites, and bad bacteria flourish.

 This excess of disease-causing microorganisms causes inflammation and damage to the mucosal lining, resulting in diverticula and leaky gut syndrome – a condition where undigested food particles and bacteria seep into the bloodstream, triggering allergic reactions and infection in other places in the body (the joints, skin, eyes, etc).